 6.36.1 Applicability to language

-The C standard does not include exception handling, therefore only error status will be covered.
+The vulnerability related to error status as documented in ISO/IEC 24772-1:2024 6.36 is applicable to C. The C standard does not include exception handling, therefore only error status will be covered.

 C provides the header file <errno.h> that defines the macros EDOM, EILSEQ and ERANGE, which expand to integer constant expressions with type int, distinct positive values and which are suitable for use in #if preprocessing directives.
-C also provides the integer errno that may be set to a nonzero value by any library function to indicate that an error has occurred (if the use of errno is not documented in the description of the library function in the C Standard, errno may be used whether or not there is an error).
+C also provides the integer errno that can be set to a nonzero value by any library function to indicate that an error has occurred (if the use of errno is not documented in the description of the library function in the C Standard, errno can be used whether or not there is an error).
 Though these values are defined, inconsistencies in responding to error conditions can lead to vulnerabilities.

-errno and the defined macros may also be used by user defined functions, but for clarity, such use should be consistent with the use by library functions.
+errno and the defined macros can also be used by user defined functions, but for clarity, such use should be consistent with the use by library functions.

-C library functions may also return error indicator values.
+C library functions can also return error indicator values.

-6.36.2 Guidance to language users
+6.36.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.36.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.36.5.

 Check the returned error status upon return from a function.